 If you’re considering a serious Florida road trip, you’re going to need more than just any old set of wheels.
 To make it more of a holiday and less of a drive, make sure you’ve got yourself a well-equipped, fully-functioning RV.

 Depending on how many people are going and what kinds of luxury you need or can live without, there are all different kinds of choices.
 Do your research on the top RVs available and get geared up to start your trip.

-But not just yet.
-Before you set off, make sure that you have absolutely everything you might need.
-Bring the kitchen ware so you can occasionally eat out on the road.
+Before you set off, make a packing checklist to ensure that you have absolutely everything you might need.
+Bring the kitchenware so you can occasionally cook while on the road.
 Make sure you have all your camping stuff and plenty to entertain yourself.
 Most importantly, make sure everyone’s well stocked up on toiletries.
 You don’t need to hamper your fun with deteriorating hygiene on the road.

 Don’t get hungry

 If you’ve prepared as much as we’ve suggested above, you should be keeping yourself well enough fed thanks to the ability to cook in your RV.
 However, it is a holiday, so stop relying on yourself entirely.
 There are plenty of great restaurants and cuisines you might not have tried on the road.

 Make use of Roadfood.com.
 As well as a map of all the nearby diners and eateries on the road, it provides reviews.
 You’ll know exactly which ones to stop at and which ones to keep driving past.
 So long, gross greasy pit stops!

 See Disney World